dsomleff/react-camp/react-notes/README.md

   });
 };
 ```
 - `ref` allow us to get access to other DOM elements and work with them. `useRef()` allow us to get values from input without using state and even update initial state.
 Ref good if you only want to read a value and you never plan on changing anything.
+We're talking about uncontrolled components if we access values with a ref.
+Why?
+Because they're internal state, so to value which is reflected in them is not controlled by React.
 Check useRef() commit for detail.

 ## Other Concepts
 - `Lift State Up` technique allow us to pass data from child to parent.